DRAMA; 1hr 34min

 STARRING: Shia LaBeouf, Lucas Hedges, Noah Jupe, FKA Twigs

-Father and son: Jupe (left) and LaBeouf
+Father and son: from left, Jupe and LaBeouf

 Actor-screenwriter Shia LaBeouf doesn’t spare himself or his father in his pilgrimage down memory lane: written by LaBeouf while in rehab, his fictionalised memoir is equally an olive branch and an evening of enduring scores.